Juniper (friar): Foundation of a convent

-Brother Hernán de Bratislava recounts an anecdote about Brother Juniper, who, along with other friars, was sent to establish a convent.
-During the journey, Brother Juniper was designated to procure what the group needed.
-Upon arriving in a village at mealtime, Brother Juniper began to shout in the local dialect:
+Friar Hernán de Bratislava recounts an anecdote about Juniper being sent to establish a convent alongside other friars.
+During the journey, Juniper was designated to procure what the group needed.
+Upon arriving in a village at mealtime, Juniper began to shout in the local dialect:

 "Non nu albergate?"
 (Aren't you hosting us?)

 "Non nu recivate?"
 (Aren't you receiving us?)

 "Non nu fate bene?"
 (Aren't you treating us well?)

 "Non bene vestitu?"
 (Isn't it well deserved?)

-His companions were embarrassed and reprimanded him for not seeking sustenance, but Brother Juniper insisted on continuing to shout, as he had been chosen as procurator.
+His companions were embarrassed and reprimanded him for not seeking sustenance, but Juniper insisted on continuing to shout, as he had been chosen as procurator.

-The villagers, surprised by the behavior and habit of the friars, wondered what was happening.
-Brother Juniper explained that they were sinners and penitents who did not deserve hospitality.
-Moved by Brother Juniper’s humility and sincerity, the man offered them food and lodging, inviting them to return whenever they needed.
+The villagers were surprised by the behavior and habit of the friars and wondered what was happening.
+Juniper explained that they were sinners and penitents who did not deserve hospitality.
+Moved by Juniper's humility and sincerity, the man offered them food and lodging, inviting them to return whenever they needed.

 Later, as the friars continued their journey, they arrived at a castle.
 The devil, disguised as a man, warned the lord of the castle that four friars with strange habits were traitors trying to betray him.
 The lord sent his men to watch over them, and upon seeing the friars, they captured and attacked them fiercely.
-Brother Juniper, with great courage, offered himself to the punishment while his companions awaited death.
+With great courage, Juniper offered himself to the punishment while his companions awaited death.

-The lord, seeing Brother Juniper's attitude, suspected they could not be traitors.
-Although he allowed them to leave, he had Brother Juniper severely beaten.
-Grateful, Brother Juniper stood up, thanked the lord, and continued on his way with the other friars.
+Seeing Juniper's attitude, the lord suspected that they could not be traitors.
+Although he allowed them to leave, he had Juniper severely beaten.
+Grateful, Juniper stood up, thanked the lord, and continued on his way with the other friars.

-Later, the lord visited the new convent, and recognizing him, Brother Juniper sent a gift in appreciation for the service received.
-When the lord learned who had sent the gift, he was surprised to discover that Brother Juniper was the friar he had beaten.
-Brother Juniper explained that his "enemy" was his own body, which he had learned to control thanks to the punishment received.
+Later, the lord visited the new convent, and recognizing him, Juniper sent a gift in appreciation for the service received.
+When the lord learned who had sent the gift, he was surprised to discover that Juniper was the friar he had beaten.
+Juniper explained that his "enemy" was his own body, which he had learned to control thanks to the punishment received.

 The lord, embarrassed, asked for forgiveness and from then on treated all the friars with great kindness, hosting them and treating them as friends.